microsoft/AirSim/docs/event_sim.md

 Through the callback, the event sim computes the difference between the past and the current image, and computes a stream of events which is then returned as a numpy array.
 This can then be appended to a file.

+There are quite a few parameters that can be tuned to achieve a level of visual fidelity/performance of the event simulation.
+The main factors to tune are the following:

+1. The resolution of the camera.
+2. The log luminance threshold `TOL` that determines whether or not a detected change counts as an event.

+Note: There is also currently a max limit on the number of events generated per pair of images, which can also be tuned.

+#### Algorithm
 The working of the event simulator loosely follows this set of operations:
 1. Take the difference between the log intensities of the current and previous frames.
 2. Iterating over all pixels, calculate the polarity for each each pixel based on a threshold of change in log intensity.